shabinpk/sustainability-fabric-project/README.md

 ## Note

-This project focuses on understanding Fabric architecture and workflow.
+This project focuses on understanding Microsoft Fabric architecture and end-to-end workflow.
-It is not intended to represent a production-grade data engineering solution.
+It is not intended to represent a production-grade solution.

+The report uses Direct Lake mode in Microsoft Fabric.
+Because of this configuration, a standalone .pbix file with embedded data is not available.

+Screenshots and notebook logic are provided to demonstrate the architecture and implementation.

 ---